Idioms Related to Winter

 Meaning: to postpone something.

-• His plan of buying a new car was put on ice because he was short on funds.
+• His plan to buy a new car was put on ice because he was short on funds.

 • She kept her career on ice while her son was a baby.